thegiantbeast/react-coding-test/README.md

 ## The test

 This is a work in progress version of our brand new poker client which we're all working on feverishly so we can replace our outdated Flash client.
+It's set up as a git repository, so any changes you make can be committed as you go.

 The system is currently loading the table state from a fixture, but the next story in the backlog is to connect it to a real API!
 The API isn't fully tested yet, so it's likely that there will be some teething troubles that need fixing or marking as TODOs in the process.